Louis the German: Early life

 His early years were spent at the courts of his grandfather and father.
 In 814, when his older brothers Lothair and Pepin were designated to govern Bavaria and Aquitaine, Louis was still very young.
 In 817, his father, emperor Louis the Pious issued Ordinatio Imperii, and assigned titles and regions to his sons, making Lothair co-emperor, Pepin king in Aquitaine, and Louis king in Bavaria, with additional jurisdiction over Carantania, Bohemia and other dependent Slavs and Avars.
 Such political solutions were following the practice of emperor Charlemagne of bestowing regional realms to a close family members who would serve as his lieutenants and local governors.

 Louis ruled over Bavaria and its dependencies from Regensburg, the old capital of the Bavarians.
 Since he was young, during the first several years Louis ruled in assistance with able royal administrators.
-In 825, he became involved in wars with the Wends and Sorbs on north-eastern frontiers.
+In 825, he became involved in wars with the Sorbs and other Polabian Slavs (known to Franks as Wends) on north-eastern frontiers.
 In 827, he married Hemma, sister of his stepmother Judith of Bavaria, both daughters of count Welf, whose possessions ranged from Alsace to Bavaria.
 In the same year (827), Bulgarians invaded Pannonia, thus initiating the start of a Frankish–Bulgarian conflict in the region.

 In 828, the vast Duchy of Friuli was divided into four counties, with Friuli proper and Istria remaining under jurisdiction of Lothair's Italian realm, while Carniola and Lower Pannonia were added to the jurisdiction of Louis' Bavarian realm.
 At the same time, the question of effective rule over Carantania was also resolved in Louis' favor.
-Thus, young king of Bavaria became ruler of entire Frankish southeast, which included Bavaria and Carantania with all eastern marches and dependent Avar and Slavic regions throughout Pannonia.
+Thus, the young king of Bavaria became ruler of entire Frankish southeast, which included Bavaria and Carantania with all eastern marches and dependent Avar and Slavic regions throughout Pannonia.

 In 828 and 829, Louis undertook two campaigns against the Bulgarians who were invading Pannonia, and secured victory by repelling the invaders.
 During his time as Unterkönig (sub-king), he tried to extend his rule to the Rhine-Main area.